 My pictures don’t really show this, but it’s getting harder and harder to take decent pics here without the many tree swings, sidewalks, shops and gaudy props in the way.

-Tegalalang looks nothing like it did when I first came here in 2017.
-Back then, it really did look like the postcards.
+The Ceking rice field looks nothing like it did when I first came here in 2017.
+Back then, Tegalalang really did look like the postcards.
 Nowadays?
 No way.

 What was formerly a scenic and iconic place in nature, has turned into almost a weird, tacky theme park or something.
 The ridiculous swings are everywhere.
 What’s happened?!